 Online validators provided by the W3C, and perhaps other validation services, make it easier to know if a web resource conforms to one of the standards.
 Is it necessary to validate your site’s code?
 In general, no. Is it a good idea?
 Usually.
 Canny developers will use validators intelligently and, if it is appropriate, acceptable and necessary, may publish a well-tested web page whose code does not pass validation.
 They should, however, be aware of the tradeoffs and act thoughtfully.

-Techniques intended to coerce validation of non-standard code should be mistrusted and usually avoided.
-Forced validation might fool the validator, or one’s manager, but the code might still trigger a browser’s quirks mode, or worse.
+Techniques intended to artificially coerce non-standard code to pass a validator should be mistrusted and, usually, avoided.
+Forced validation might fool the validator, or one’s manager, but the code could still trigger a browser’s quirks mode, or worse.

 In a perfect world

 We prefer to keep the sites we produce free of workarounds that address obscure rendering issues in specific browsers.
 But even some major browsers have CSS bugs, or deficiencies, and some businesses must support users of browsers that were developed before today’s standards were published.
 We assess each client’s audience and needs when planning our code approach.
 We take the time to understand the business at hand and adopt appropriate approaches most likely to ensure a smooth development process and a reliable, effective result.

 We prefer code that validates but do not always insist on it.
 Our work focuses on achieving good results for each client’s web projects, across various computers, web browsers, smartphones, and other devices.
 That doesn’t always require code that validates as perfectly compliant with a recognized standard, but the potential impact on performance and maintenance is real.
 We may consult with clients’ web analytics to look for clues about how backward-compatible their sites should be to serve their purposes.